- Zoho vs. Odoo: A Comparative Table

 Zoho

 The subscription-based pricing model of Zoho comes with the availability of different plans.
 So, it means that businesses of any size can easily access this platform.
-Its different tiers typically lets businesses opt for a plan that well caters to their distinct requirements and budget.
+Its different tiers typically let businesses opt for a plan that well caters to their distinct requirements and budget.
 It even comes with the option to upgrade as the business grows.

 Odoo